theokont/YouTubeToSpotify/README.md

 `gradlew run --args="transfer URL PLAYLIST"`

-where URL is the youtube URL of your YouTube playlist and PLAYLIST the name of your
+where URL is the youtube URL of the YouTube playlist and PLAYLIST the name of your
 Spotify playlist (new or existing) that you want to add the songs to.

 ## Get Playlists